Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/dungeon-entrance-exit.md

 ## Precondition

-The world and dungeon scene are listed in the build settings.
-A scene transition to the dungeon is placed at the dungeon entrance and another transition to the world is placed at the dungeon exit.
+The world and dungeon are connected to each other both ways.
+Both are enabled.

 ## Postcondition